mwbhtx/activitrax-api/README.md

 #### 4. Configure Auth0 for Postman:

-To test API endpoints locally with Postman, you need to set up OAuth 2.0 authentication:
+To test API endpoints locally with Postman, you need to set up OAuth 2.0 authentication.

+**Quick option:** Log in to [activitrax.app](https://activitrax.app) and navigate to **Settings** to view your API access token.

 **In Auth0 Dashboard:**
 1. Go to **Applications → Your SPA App → Settings**